Doichain/bounties/README.md

 - add doichain ci design to template / css
 - improve style of table

 #### Todos bounty hunter
-- claim bounty, send email to admin / bounty hunter
+- claim bounty
-- claim bounty - login / create account
+- send emails to admin / bounty hunter
-- unclaim bounty as admin / bounty hunter
+- approve bounty on github (change state to closed)

 #### Todos bounty admin
 - remove bounty / or disable it from local database if bounty-tag is removed from github